Frequently asked questions

 Forms should be submitted through myCornellHealth in "Medical Clearances."
 Specific instructions are provided with each form.

-How can I confirm receipt of my forms and/or compliance status?
+How can I confirm my compliance status?

-If your materials are found not to be in compliance, we will send an email to your Cornell address directing you to log in to myCornellHealth to retrieve a secure message about what’s is missing from your form and/or documentation.
+If your materials are found not to be in compliance, we will send an email to your Cornell address directing you to log in to myCornellHealth to retrieve a secure message about what’s is missing from your information and/or documentation.

 What do I do if I receive a message from Cornell Health telling me my health information does not meet Cornell's requirements?